ReedDecker/Live-Project-C-Sharp/README.md

 - 🧠 **ChatGPT (aka the “Ninja”)**: Assisted in real-time problem-solving during debugging, migrations, view-model issues, and Markdown rendering challenges.
 Whenever I hit a wall, ChatGPT helped me break through with practical, immediate guidance.

 > These tools didn’t replace critical thinking—they **augmented** it.
 I used them as a force multiplier to become a more agile, resourceful, and modern developer, capable of solving complex problems faster and with greater confidence.

-💬 *In today’s dev landscape, knowing how to effectively integrate AI into your workflow is a skill—and I made it part of my toolkit.*

 ---